They always go back four seconds.

 Hungry Londoners, on the other hand, head to one of the city’s many dining micro-capitals when they’re in need of some nosh – and it just so happens that Spitalfields is one of them.
 Less posey than Shoreditch, but more eccentric than Liverpool Street, it’s a little pocket of dining heaven on the edge of the City.

 And so, in our unending quest to make you happy, we’ve made a list of our favourite Spitalfields restaurants.

 These are they –

 Gunpowder is pure dynamite.
-Packed into a tiny, brick-walled room with a bar made from old chairs and lights from repurposed metal thali dishes, it’s a heady, convivial spot for flavoursome Bengali-inspired grub, like their venison and vermicelli donut, encrusted in what can only be described as a pastry hedgehog… READ MORE
+Packed into a tiny, wood-panelled dining room, it’s a heady, convivial spot for flavoursome Bengali-inspired grub, like their venison and vermicelli donut, encrusted in what can only be described as a pastry hedgehog…

 Som Saa | £££

 Once housed in an East London railway arch with exposed brick walls and reclaimed furniture, Som Saa can now be found in an East London warehouse with exposed brick walls and reclaimed furniture.
 Their miraculous transformation from pop up to permanent came about thanks to their critically lauded flair for Thai cuisine, which they now serve up alongside equally excellent cocktails.

 Details: 43A Commercial Street, E1 6BD | Book here

 Housed in an angular glass pavilion planted somewhat incongruously in the backstreets of Spitalfields, Crispin is an inviting brunch, lunch and dinner spot.
 The seasonally-informed menu from ex-Petersham Nurseries chef Lewis de Haas is punctuated by occasional guest chef collaborations, while the wine list draws extensively from low-intervention growers.
 It’s definitely something you should get involved in.